zxc916684603/ecs/intl.en-US/User Guide/Images/Import images/Install cloud-init for Linux images.md

       ImportError: No module named s  )
     ```

--   The oauthlib library is missing from Python if the following message is displayed during installation.
+-   If the following message is displayed during installation, the oauthlib library is missing from Python.
 You can run `pip install oauthlib` to install the six library through pip.

     ```
     File "/root/cloud-init/cloudinit/url_helper.py", line 20, in <module>